 Bandera, Texas is the Cowboy Capital of the World.
 A staging ground for cattle drives in the late 1800s, this small Texas town proudly carries on its Old West traditions.
 From cowboy breakfast cooked on the trail to staged gunfights and chuckwagon meals, there is plenty of old fashioned fun with these things to do in Bandera that even the youngest cowpoke can enjoy.

-Bandera, Texas: Cowboy Capital of the World
+Bandera Texas: Cowboy Capital of the World

-Downtown Bandera: On the old Texas Ranger Trail
+Downtown Bandera: On the Old Texas Ranger Trail

+The town has fewer than 1,000 residents and the people of Bandera take their cowboy business seriously.
 With horses tethered outside the saloon and the Bandera Cattle Co.
 Gunfighters reenacting Old West gunfights in front of the courthouse, Bandera makes visitors feel as if they’ve been transported back in time, to pioneer days of the American Frontier.

 A Dude Ranch for City Slickers

 The ranch even boasts its very own Ghost Town, with several rustic buildings to explore, including a saloon, a bank, and a jail for naughty little brothers.

-What to Know Before You Go
+What To Know Before You Go